 (5) To determine transport characteristics into and out of airsheds.

 DEQ monitors ambient air concentrations of PM 2.5 throughout Oregon.
 The state meets the annual PM 2.5 standard all across the state and all areas are in attainment.
-The federal reference monitors are located in:
+Federal reference monitors are located in:

 Medford